A positive impact for Humans and Nature, now.

 -Jorgen Hempel, founder of HempEcoSystems

-For 25 years Hemp Eco Systems Group has used its imagination and invested its energy in assembling materials and developing products that meet the most stringent demands; have an outstanding LCA rating, have obtained Certifications and International rewards, including the latest label for meeting all ecological requirements certified by The Solar Impulse Foundation of Bertrand Piccard.
+For about 30 years Hemp Eco Systems has used its imagination and invested its energy into assembling materials and developing products that meet the most stringent demands; have an outstanding LCA rating, as well as obtained many recognised and necessary Certifications.

 4000 AC TO 1920

 Our ancestors found local building materials to build their habitat with nature as their sole supplier.

 1920 TO 2015

 Man invents synthetic building with which to build synthetic houses and buildings.

 Return to nature as direct supplier of building materials.

 Harmony between human activities and natural environment is the essential condition of our future